yamass/redg-documentation/docs/features/data_extractor.md

 Obtain a connection to your database and call `new DataExtractor().extractAllData( connection, tableModels)`.
 `tableModels` should be the list of `TableModel`s from the previous step.

+!!! note
+	If the database you are extracting from is not the same you generated the RedG code from, you might have to change the schema name.
+	To do so, use `DataExtractor#setSqlSchema(String schema)` to specify the schema name.

 Save the result in a list of `EntityModel`s for the next step.

 !!! note